nuodb/nuodb-insights/README.md

 ```

 If you already have a NuoDB domain running, and you only need NuoDB insights, you can use the `deploy/monitor-stack.yaml` file instead.

+Once all docker images are running successfully, navigate to [NuoDB Insights - NuoDB Ops System Overview](http://localhost:3000/d/000000004/nuodb-ops-system-overview), and start exploring the NuoDB dashboards.
+The default password in Grafana is `admin:admin`.

 ## Setup manually in Docker